funcool/clojure.jdbc/README.rst

   is a default implementation that cases with previous transaction behavior.
 If you want other transaction strategy, just implement ITransactionStrategy protocol and pass it to ``call-in-transaction`` function.

 - Custom sql types now supported.
-Extend your type wit ISQLType protocol and implement ``as-sql-type`` function for it, that should return database compatible type.
+Extend your type with ISQLType protocol and implement ``as-sql-type`` function for it, that should return database compatible type.

 - Backward incompatible change: ``mark-as-rollback-only!``, ``unmark-rollback-only!`` and ``is-rollback-only?``